openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 operator func <=(rhs: T): Bool
 ```

-Function: Determines whether the current instance of type `T` is less than or equal to another instance of type `T` pointed to by the parameter.
+Function: Determines whether the current instance of type T is less than or equal to the instance of type T pointed to by the parameter.

 Parameters:

-- rhs: T - Another instance to compare with the current instance.
+- rhs: T - The other instance to be compared with the current instance.

 Return Value:

-- [Bool](core_package_intrinsics.md#bool) - Returns true if less than or equal to, otherwise returns false.
+- [Bool](core_package_intrinsics.md#bool) - Returns true if less than or equal, otherwise returns false.## interface Less\<T>

-## interface Less\<T>

 ```cangjie
 public interface Less<T> {